danielzting/TextObserver/README.md

 });
 ```

-You don't even have to necessarily modify the text at all.
-For example, if you want to do some sentiment analysis on your Internet readings, you can send off the text for processing and return it as-is.
+You don't even have to necessarily modify the text at all if you're doing something like sentiment analysis on your Internet readings.
+Just remember to return at the end of your callback.